How This Tech Company Keeps Up With Their Multi-Billion Dollar Clients.

 Accounts receivable factoring, typically just known as factoring, is a practice where a company sells its accounts receivable to another business in exchange for cash.

 Your company relies on your ability to collect all accounts promptly.
-Keeping track of how often this happens will give you a distinct picture of how effective your company is at collecting its debts.
+Keeping track of how often this happens will give you a clear picture of how effective your company is at collecting its debts.
+Companies can use accounts receivable financing to help solve any accounts receivable cycles problems.

-Your accounts receivable turnover defines the number of times per year your business collects its average AR.
-A low turnover ratio is characteristic of companies with low-quality customers and/or poorly functioning collection departments and should tell you some changes need to be made.
+Your accounts receivable turnover defines the number of times per year your business collects its average A/R. A low turnover ratio is characteristic of companies with low-quality customers and/or poorly functioning collection departments and should tell you some changes need to be made.
 Read on how factoring accounts receivable can help with turnover.

 To have a high turnover rate, you need to be able to issue credits efficiently and collect your cash within a reasonable time frame.
 Taking care of this problem is a critical component of having a healthy and successful business.

 The average accounts receivable turnover is 31 days.
-The accounts receivable turnover ratio formula net credit sales divided by the average accounts receivable.
+The accounts receivable turnover ratio formula is net credit sales divided by the average accounts receivable.

-A higher AR turnover is better for a company’s finances.
+A higher A/R turnover is better for a company’s finances.
 The higher the number, the more efficient that a company’s finances become.
 The high figure indicates that a company’s customers pay their debts quickly.

 The 6 best ways to increase your accounts receivable turnover ratio: